It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 A straight 7ft olympic bar typically weighs 45 lbs or 44 lbs / 20 kg.
-With a trap bar it’s a bit more complicated…
+With a hex bar it’s a bit more complicated…

 Table of Contents

-It is also called a hex bar because of its 6-sided (hex) shape, which has developed later to replace the original diamond-shaped trap bar developed by Al Gerard that had a simpler construction.
+It is also called a hex bar because of its modern 6-sided (hex) shape.
+Originally it was a diamond-shaped bar, developed by Al Gerard, with a simpler construction.

 It has enough room for the average person to step into, grab the handles, and lift the loaded bar up.